kriszhli/kriszhli/README.md

 <h1 align="center">Hi 👋, I'm Kris Li, an AI full-stack engineer. </h1>
-<h3 align="center"> I have an MSCS from NYU Courant, and a BS in Statistics and Data Science from UCSB. </h3>
+<h3 align="center"> MSCS from NYU Courant, BS in Statistics and Data Science from UCSB.
+Full-stack AI engineer with experience in architecting and delivering production-grade computer vision and large-language model solutions.
+Expert in designing end-to-end AI applications using Python, Django, React, and Flask, seamlessly integrating LLM APIs and containerized microservices in Linux environments.
+Proven track record of optimizing model performance and scalability, establishing MLOps best practices, and leading cross-functional teams through the full software development lifecycle.
+Fluent in English, Mandarin, and Cantonese, with a creative edge in visualization tools like Stable Diffusion, Blender, and After Effects. </h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">